 We therefore strongly suggest you consider purchasing your own equipment.
 Start with the breeches, then the under plastron (800N), followed by a mask and so on.
 We would suggest an 800 N under plastron (compulsory when using No 5 electric blades), 350 N for the rest but you can always obtain higher quality if you wish.

 There are a number of fencing equipment suppliers, here are the names of a few Leon Paul, Duellists, Allstar & BPT.
-Our club currently has an account with Leon Paul a manufacturer of fencing equipment in London.
-Leon Paul offers the club a 12% discount if equipment is ordered through the club account.
-If you are interested please contact Ian Coates or Mike Ellis who can process your order through the club account.
+Our club currently has an account with Leon Paul a manufacturer of fencing equipment in London and PBT.
+Leon Paul offers the club a 12% discount & PBT a 15% discount, if equipment is ordered through the club account.
+If you are interested please contact Mike Ellis who can process your order through the club account.

 When attending the club please always make sure your name is on the weekly sign-in sheet (on the club notice board) and that you tick against your name under the current date as you arrive and cross through the tick when you leave.
 This is important for the centre fire regulations.

-Non Fencers at the club
+Non-Fencers at the club

 Parents, guardians, carers, relatives and any other non-fencers are very welcome to stay at the club and watch the action from the allocated area (by the wall where the benches are sited) Whilst at the club you must be aware of the potential dangers of moving around the hall whilst fencing is in progress.
 Fencers will not always be aware of non-fencers, so collision let alone being hit with a sword is a danger.
 Your face and eyes are not protected.
 If you have a concern ask an adult fencer for help, there is always fencers resting nearby.